Local Area Transport: History

 In 1984, the first implementation of the LAT protocol connected a terminal server to a VMS VAX-Cluster in Spit Brook Road, Nashua, NH.
 By "virtualizing" the terminal port at the host end, a very large number of plug-and-play VT100-class terminals could connect to each host computer system.
 Additionally, a single physical terminal could connect via multiple sessions to multiple hosts simultaneously.
 Future generations of terminal servers included both LAT and TELNET protocols, one of the earliest protocols created to run on a burgeoning TCP/IP based Internet.
 Additionally, the ability to create reverse direction pathways from users to non-traditional RS232 devices (i.e. UNIX Host TTYS1 operator ports) created an entirely new market for Terminal Servers, now known as console servers in the mid to late 1990s, year 2000 and beyond through today.

-LAT and VMS drove the initial surge of adoption of "thick-wire" Ethernet by the computer industry.
+LAT and VMS drove the initial surge of adoption of thick Ethernet by the computer industry.
 By 1986, terminal server networks accounted for 10% of Digital's $10 billion revenue.
 These early Ethernet LANs scaled using Ethernet bridges (another DEC invention) as well as DECnet routers.
 Subsequently, Cisco routers, which implemented TCP-IP and DECnet, emerged as a global connection between these packet-based Ethernet LANs.

 Over time, when terminals became less popular, terminal emulators had a built-in LAT client.